v2.3.1 — Stable

 Native interceptor for OkHttp and a Ktor client plugin.
 Both with the same feature set.

-Export any captured request as a cURL command to share with your backend team.
+Export any captured request as cURL or JSON to share with your backend team.

 Network features screenshot